NBChub/chatBGC/README.md

 * Free software: MIT
 * Documentation: <https://nbchub.github.io/chatBGC/>

+## Configuration

+Before running chatBGC, you need to configure the language model platform you want to use: `Ollama` or `OpenAI Chat`.

+### Ollama

+If you're using Ollama, make sure you have it running as described in the Installation section.

+### OpenAI Chat

+If you're using OpenAI Chat, you need to set up an API key:

+1. Sign up for an account on the [OpenAI website](https://www.openai.com/).
+2. Navigate to the [API section](https://platform.openai.com/api-keys) and generate a new API key.
+3. Set the API key as an environment variable on your system:

+    ```bash
+    export OPENAI_API_KEY="your-api-key"
+    ```

+Replace `"your-api-key"` with the API key you generated on the OpenAI website.

 ## Installation

 Follow these steps to install and run chatBGC:

-1. **Set up Ollama**
+1. **Set up Ollama (Skip this step if you are using `OpenAI Chat`)**

-    [Ollama](https://ollama.com/) is a prerequisite for chatBGC.
+    [Ollama](https://ollama.com/) is the default prerequisite for chatBGC.
 If you haven't installed it yet, you can do so using Docker:

     ```bash
     docker stop ollama